toddkao/lightningkatana.github.io/README.md

 ### Completed
 -------
 * CNAME and setup DNS for toddkao.com
-* url .html file extension removal ( [handled by .htaccess](https://alexcican.com/post/how-to-remove-php-html-htm-extensions-with-htaccess/) )
+* url .html file extension removal
+* Enforce https

 ### To be completed
 -------
-* Page content (all of them pretty much)
+* Page content
 * Favicon
 * Back-to-top button on bottom right script to make it only show when needed (at bottom of page)